Z3U2/trace-vehicle/README.md

 # Vehicle Tracing project root

+Vehicle Tracking applied to Waste Collection vehicles web application Built using Angular in the frontend and Node/Express in the back

 /!\ Set up backend before ng-map !

 /backend/ => server side responsible for updating positions